Israel pounds Lebanon, pressuring Hezbollah after killing its leader

-JERUSALEM: Israel struck multiple targets in Lebanon on Sunday (Sep 29), pressing Iran-backed Hezbollah with more attacks after it struck a huge blow by killing the group's leader Sayyed Hassan Nasrallah.
+JERUSALEM: Israel struck multiple targets in Lebanon on Sunday (Sep 29), pressing Hezbollah with more attacks and saying it had killed yet another senior figure after it struck a huge blow by killing the Iran-backed group's leader Sayyed Hassan Nasrallah.

+It also said it had killed Nabil Kaouk, a prominent Hezbollah leader, the latest in a string of Israeli strikes that have targeted many of the group's most senior figures.
+Hezbollah has not yet commented on Kaouk's fate but its supporters have been posting mourning messages for him since Saturday.

-The navy had intercepted a projectile approaching Israel from the area of the Red Sea and another eight projectiles coming from Lebanon had fallen in open areas, it said in a statement.
+The Israeli navy said it had intercepted a projectile approaching Israel from the area of the Red Sea and another eight projectiles coming from Lebanon had fallen in open areas.

 Nasrallah was killed in a massive Israeli air attack on Friday on the group's headquarters in Beirut's southern suburbs.
 It was a major blow to Hezbollah and to Iran, removing an influential ally who helped build Hezbollah into the linchpin of Tehran's network of allied groups in the Arab world.